sodadata/docs/soda-cloud/sso.md

 * **Identity Provider Single Sign-On URL**
 * **Identity Provider Issuer**
 * **X.509 Certificate**
 11. Email the copied and downloaded values to <a href="mailto:support@soda.io">support@soda.io</a>.
 With those values, Soda completes the SSO configuration for your organization in cloud.soda.io and notifies you of completion.
+Soda Cloud supports both Identity Provider Initiated (IdP-initiated), and Service Provider Initiated (SP-initiated) single sign-on integrations; be sure to incidate which type of SSO your organization uses.
 12. Test the integration by assigning the Soda application in Okta to a single user, then requesting that they log in.
 13. After a successful single-user test of the sign in, assign access to the Soda Okta app to users and/or user groups in your organization.